6 South African Soccer Stadiums – World-Class Venues

 Nelson Mandela Bay

-Found in Port Elizabeth, it was built specifically for the 2010 FIFA World Cup, one of 5 that were built for that reason.
+Found in Port Elizabeth, it was one of five explicitly built for the 2010 FIFA World Cup.
 It is 2km from the coast and was designed by Gerkan, Marg & Associates, a German company.
-This too is one of the widely known South African Soccer Stadiums.

-It is in fact not directly named after the legendary Nelson Mandela, but rather after the metropolitan that it is found in, which was named after the famous figure.
+It is, in fact, not directly named after the legendary Nelson Mandela but rather after the metropolitan area that it is found in, which was named after the famous figure.

-The seating capacity is 46,000, and it was one of the main stadiums to host the world cup.
+The seating capacity is 46,000, and it was one of the foremost stadiums to host the World Cup.

 5. Peter Mokaba Stadium